jspecify/jspecify/docs/user-guide.md

 There are two JSpecify annotations that indicate these properties:

-*   `@Nullable` applied to a type means a reference of that type that can be null.
+*   `@Nullable` applied to a type means a reference of that type can be null.

 *   `@NullMarked` applied to a module, package, or class means that a reference